lizard-demon/bhopblox/README.md

 ### Getting Started
 1. **Find bhopblox**: Look for bhopblox posts in your Reddit feed or visit the development subreddit
 2. **Launch the App**: Click the "Play" button on the splash screen when you see a bhopblox post
-3. **Enter the Minecraft Interface**: You'll be immersed in a complete Minecraft-style block world experience
+3. **Enter the CRT Interface**: You'll be immersed in a complete retro-futuristic CRT monitor experience
-4. **Experience the Atmosphere**: Enjoy the floating grass blocks, XP orbs, and generative ambient music
+4. **Experience the Atmosphere**: Enjoy the clean interface design and generative ambient music

-### The Minecraft-Style Block Interface
+### The Retro-Futuristic CRT Interface

-The game presents itself as a complete Minecraft-inspired block world with authentic pixelated aesthetics:
+The game presents itself as a complete CRT monitor simulation with authentic retro aesthetics:

-#### Block World Elements
+#### CRT Monitor Elements
-- **Minecraft Background Textures**: Authentic dirt/grass block patterns with pixelated rendering
+- **Authentic CRT Styling**: Complete monitor bezel and screen simulation with glass panel effects
-- **Block Pattern Overlay**: Grid-based block overlay effects enhance the Minecraft atmosphere
+- **Clean Interface Design**: Minimalist approach focused on world selection and navigation
-- **Atmospheric Elements**: Floating Minecraft grass blocks and glowing XP orbs create a living blocky environment
+- **Stone Panel Interface**: Elegant stone-textured panels with 3D styling effects
-- **Pixelated Block Patterns**: Animated background patterns with authentic Minecraft block textures
+- **Retro Typography**: Orbitron and Exo 2 fonts for authentic retro-futuristic styling

 #### Main Interface Elements
-- **Block Title Display**: "VOXEL WORLD" title with yellow/green glowing effects in Minecraft styling
+- **Title Display**: "VOXEL WORLD" title with yellow/green glowing effects in retro styling
 - **Dimension Selection**: "◦ SELECT DIMENSION ◦" header introduces the world browser with diamond symbols
-- **Stone Panel Interface**: Minecraft stone-textured panels with authentic block-style 3D borders
+- **Stone Panel Interface**: Stone-textured panels with authentic 3D borders and clean styling
-- **Initialize Button**: "INITIALIZE WORLD" button with Minecraft button texture and 3D block styling
+- **Initialize Button**: "INITIALIZE WORLD" button with retro button styling and hover effects
-- **System Status**: "● SYSTEM READY" indicator with green status dot and pixelated text
+- **System Status**: "● SYSTEM READY" indicator with green status dot and clean text

 ### Step-by-Step World Browsing Process